testimonyadewale/Airline-Oil-Impact-Analysis/README.md

 REPOSITORY STRUCTURE:

-sql — All 20 SQL queries with comments and section headers
+sql: All 20 SQL queries with comments and section headers

 Power BI dashboard page screenshots and a 6-page power BI interactive file